 Subpart C: Proscribed Conduct

 - Acts of dishonesty, including but not limited to the following:

-- Disruption or obstruction of teaching, research, administration, disciplinary proceedings, other college activities, including its public service functions on or off campus, or of other authorized non-college activities when the conduct occurs on college premises.
+- Disruption or obstruction of teaching, research, administration, disciplinary proceedings, and other college activities.
+This includes public service functions and other authorized non-college activities when the conduct occurs on college premises.

-- Physical abuse, verbal abuse, threats, intimidation, harassment, coercion, and/or other conduct which threatens or endangers the health or safety of any person.
+- Physical abuse, verbal or written abuse, threats, intimidation, harassment, coercion, and/or other conduct which threatens the reputation of or endangers the health or safety of any person.

-- Attempted or actual theft of and/or damage to property of the college or property of a member of the college community or other personal or public property, on or off campus.
+- Attempted or actual theft of and/or damage to LSC property or property of a member of the College community whether on or off-premises.

 - Failure to comply with directions of college officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.

 - Unauthorized possession, duplication or use of keys to any college premises or unauthorized entry to or use of college premises.